jiang-zhu/paleocamp2025/_sources/intro.md

 ---
 ## Learning objectives
-- Know basic structure of the Community Earth System Model (CESM) as a software
+- Know the basic structure of the Community Earth System Model (CESM) as a software
 - Know the four steps to set up and run a preindustrial control simulation
 - Learn to use Python/Jupyter Nobebooks to analyze and visualize model output
 - _Optional_